 Our applied shape contexts feature descriptor is variant to nonrigid transformations.
 Hence, similar figures but in different poses are usually not detected.
 High frequency details of a query cannot be represented appropriately since the number of contour points Nneeds to be sufficiently low for an efficient retrieval.
-The bottleneck in terms of runtime is the high complexity of the square assignment.
-While for N = 100, feature extraction from the segmented contours takes about 7.5 ms per motif, and square assignment about 25.1 ms, N = 150 already requires 16.6 ms and 94.7 ms, respectively.
+The bottleneck here is the high complexity of the linear assignment.